From TV Times "And welcome, gentle viewers. My name is Jonathan King. If you want

 the first show, while The Jimi Hendrix Experience were to pop up on the second show,

-over a year before his more famous Saturday tea-
+over a year before their more famous Saturday tea-

 Other pop stars appeared, but not always playing live as expected, sometimes they were just there to chat to the host, like performer/composer Frank Zappa trying his best not to swear, while members of The Love Affair had admitted that, like The Monkees, they didn't play on their own records.
 It was King's desire to get something more controversial from his guests than just the expected PR script.

 In Early 1968 ATV gave Good Evening a thirteen week extension and was awarded it's

 King requested that ATV keep a few interview clips to be archived and these are available